What Is a Cap Rate in Real Estate & Why Is It Important?

 To equate it to real estate, the expected cash flow is the NOI, and the asset value is the market value.

-What Is a Capitalization Rate: The Bottom Line
+What is Capitalization Rate: The Bottom Line

 The cap rate is one measurement when deciding if a real estate investment is worth it.
 Of course, it shouldn't be the only metric you consider, but it can be a good way to compare real estate investment options to help you choose the one that provides the desired return.
 Learn more by signing up and visiting our blog.